Skip to Content

 Things to do in Yellowstone in Spring

-With the opening of the parks and the roads in the spring months, the park is a recreational playground.
+With the parks and roads opening in the spring months, the park becomes a recreational playground.

-This is a great time to visit Yellowstone if you enjoy cycling, as there are fewer crowds in the park, so there are fewer cars to worry about during your cycling.
+This is a great time to visit Yellowstone if you enjoy cycling.
+There are fewer crowds in the park, so there are fewer cars to worry about while you’re cycling.

 Remember that the bears are out and very active, so be careful!

-This is also a nice time to go hiking, walking, or enjoy some time taking in the great scenery in Yellowstone!
+This is also a nice time to go hiking or walking or to enjoy the great scenery in Yellowstone!

 Pros and Cons of Spring in Yellowstone